 So, follow me on this.
 3-6 months of DAPT if your score is below 4, and 6-12 months if your score is 4 or above.

-I think you are at much lower risk of shutting down that stent if you follow the Paleo lifestyle.
-I discuss these topics in my book, The Paleo Cardiologist, the Natural Way to Heart Health.
+I think you are at a much lower risk of shutting down that stent if you follow the Paleo lifestyle.
+I discuss these topics in my book, The Paleo Cardiologist, The Natural Way to Heart Health.
 The following recommendations can be done with OR without DAPT.

 Talk with your doctor to see if this plan is right for you OR come out to Arizona and we can talk about it.